Top 3 Most Useful APIs for Location-Based Apps

 All good location-based apps which have a major requirement for mapping its data, needs to have as much control over the experience as possible.
 Mapbox‘s suite of REST APIs puts this control very much in the hands of the developers.

-With the PredictHQ API developers and data scientists alike are able to free up their thinking to explore new location driven features or insights relating to events.
-The API also allows businesses to better understand what events are impacting them the most by market location or geo-code via their Event Signals feature (in both the API and Web App).
+With the demand intelligence API, developers and data scientists alike are able to free up their thinking to explore new location driven features or insights relating to events.
+The API also allows businesses to better understand what events are impacting them the most by market location or geo-code.

-Once you haveand created an authorization token you can view the following example which is a good starting point:
+Once you have signed up and created an authorization token you can view the following example which is a good starting point:

 Urban Airship – Delivery of mobile engagement